TomBursch/firefox-gnome-materia-theme/README.md

 - **System icons** `gnomeTheme.systemIcons`

-	Use system theme icons instead of Adwaita icons included by theme.
+	Use system theme icons instead of Papirus icons included by the theme.

 	> **Note:** This feature has a [known color bug](#icons-color-broken-with-system-icons).